scidsgn/HADES/README.md

 ## Feature list, or rather an "idea list"

-HADES is still in the "proof-of-concept" stage, so its feature list could be best described as an empty set.
+HADES is still in the "proof-of-concept" stage, so its feature list is not yet complete.
 Having a list of things that could be added is still rather nice, though:

+* Color-related features:
+  * ✔️ WCAG contrast ratio calculator
+  * ❌ Color harmony generator (Designer requires you to use swatches to generate color harmonies)
+  * ❌ Color blindness preview (B&W, emulating protanopia, deuteranopia, etc.)
-* Construction guides - a miniature version of GeoGebra within Affinity Designer
+* ❌ Construction guides - a miniature version of GeoGebra within Affinity Designer
-* WCAG contrast ratio calculator
-* Nonlinear distortion, particularly free/quadrilateral distortion
+* ❌ Nonlinear distortion, particularly free/quadrilateral distortion